 Dr. Seuss is responsible for coming up with some wild and wacky words.
 But we can also thank the children's book author for a very common term: nerd.
 American Heritage Dictionary explains that "nerd" first appeared in Seuss' 1950 book If I Ran the Zoo.
 The passage reads, "And then, just to show them, I'll sail to Ka-Troo and bring back an It-Kutch, a Preep, and a Proo.
 A Nerkle, a Nerd, and a Seersucker, too!"

 According to Merriam-Webster, a year later, Newsweek included the word "nerd" in an article about the latest slang, writing, "In Detroit, someone who once would be called a drip or a square is now, regrettably, a nerd, or in less severe cases, a scurve."
-Too bad "scurve" didn't catch on.
+Unfortunately, "scurve" didn't catch on in the same way.